 Some bond funds may, however, pay monthly income.
 Other bonds, such as EE Series bonds, pay interest when the bonds are redeemed.

 Taxes and Bond Interest

 Note that the tax rules can also vary for federal income tax vs state income tax.
 You’ll want to factor this into your investment income calculation since we want to evaluate investments based on what we get to keep after fees and taxes.
 You can research this or ask your CPA.

-It is necessary to reduce interest income by the amount of expected taxes you’ll need to pay to fine tune your investment income calculation.
+It is necessary to reduce expected interest income by the amount of estimated taxes you’ll need to pay in order to truly evaluate and compare income investments.
 This is true even though you won’t see the taxes paid as you receive the interest income.